strapi/strapi/docs/3.0.0-beta.x/guides/secure-your-app.md

 # Secure your application

-In this guide we will see how you can secure your Strapi application by using a tiers provider.
+In this guide we will see how you can secure your Strapi application by using a third party provider.

 ::: tip
 In this example we will use [Sqreen](https://sqreen.com).